wenchonglee/playwright-vs-cypress/README.md

   - Cypress's Webkit browser is still experimental
 - **Writing tests**
   - Playwright has a VSCode extension to facilitate development.
 You can easily run/debug tests within VSCode or use the Codegen tool to record tests
-  - The Cypress app can do the same, but also offer the ability to "time travel" back to specific test steps for debugging
+  - The Cypress app can do the same, but also offer the ability to ["time travel"](https://docs.cypress.io/guides/core-concepts/cypress-app#Time-traveling) back to specific test steps for debugging
     - In my experience however, the time travel ability is rarely useful
 - **Open source**
   - While both tools have an entity behind them, Cypress currently has vested interest in their SaaS Cypress Cloud
   - This slowed QoL features that could've existed in the base library
   - It has also in my opinion, stunted the development in the performance angle (running tests in parallel, sharding tests.. etc)
-  - A popular alternative is to use [Sorry Cypress](https://github.com/sorry-cypress/sorry-cypress), which can be self-hosted
+  - A popular open source alternative is to use [Sorry Cypress](https://github.com/sorry-cypress/sorry-cypress), which can be self-hosted
 - Component tests
   - Both tools have ways to write component tests, but this is out of scope for this comparison (I have no intention to deviate from Vitest+RTL)